cusd/cusd-website-v3/README.md

 # Known Errors
+Download `bundler` to version `1.1.0` if you see an error message about the bundler version.

 On macOS High Sierra, there is a json issue with Middleman Has something to do with the build version of the json.
 This command has fixed it in the past but who knows how Apple could change their configs.